Swedish Massage vs. Deep-Tissue Massage

-As you lie on the massage table or bed, the therapist will use their hands to start applying gentle pressure to your muscles.
+As you lie on the body massage table or bed, the therapist will use their hands to start applying gentle pressure to your muscles.
 They will steadily increase the pressure, eventually pressing deep into your muscles to reach the problem areas below the surface-level tissue.

 A deep-tissue massage therapist will start by using their fingers and palms.
 As they increase pressure, they may also use their knuckles, forearms, and elbows.
 Because of the deep pressure being applied, the massage could become mildly uncomfortable.
 If you feel discomfort, you should tell the therapist so that they can adjust their technique.

 After a deep-tissue massage, you may feel sore for up to a few days.
 You can try applying ice or gently stretching to help relieve the soreness.

 If you’re only receiving a deep-tissue massage on one area or a few specific areas, you likely won’t need to fully undress.
 If you do have to uncover sensitive areas, the therapist will use a towel to keep you covered while they work.

 Determining which type of massage therapy is better depends on your lifestyle and specific needs.

 Think about how you’re feeling and what you’re feeling, and whether it’s a specific issue or a general feeling.